IWC VS Rolex

 - “Which brand produces more complicated watches?”

-Rolex most recently has upped their warranty period to 5 years which is more than 200% longer than any other watchmaker in the industry besides for Omega watches which since recently all come with a 5-year warranty on any new model you buy.
-Either way, you look at it Rolex has the best warranty in the business.
-Furthermore, Rolex also says that their period between servicing is 10 years and no other watchmaker comes close to that.
+Rolex most recently has upped their warranty period to 5 years which for a while was longer than any other watchmaker in the industry besides for Omega watches which since recently all come with a 5-year warranty on any new model you buy.
+Either way, you look at it Rolex has had the best warranty in the business for a long while.
+Furthermore, Rolex also says that their period between servicing is 10 years and no other watchmaker comes close to that..... until very recently.

 Both IWC and Rolex offer great craftsmanship with beautifully finished mechanical movements, however, IWC is more likely to flaunt their work by using transparent case backs.
 Rolex, on the other hand, only has watches with solid case backs which is kind of a shame since they do make excellent mechanical calibers.

 It also gives you a subtle hint as to what demographic they are catering to.
 Some even go as far as to say that people who only wear Rolexes are usually not 100% in it for the horology and mechanical marvels of watchmaking but rather for the public recognition of what they are wearing on their wrist.
 Then again there are others who completely disagree with that and love the fact that Rolex builds very durable and accurate watches.
 The same cannot be said about IWC which is a highly recognized brand but at the same time, it is recognized more within the watchmaking and watch collecting community.
 Some might even call it a more refined brand of watch.

 It is also very important to note that Rolex produces all its calibers in-house.
 IWC, on the other hand, will more-often-than-not use ébauche calibers which are a template of sorts made by a 3rd party and then adjust them in-house to built them up as they see fit.